CarlJKurtz/smart-grids/README.md

 ### Windows:
 On Windows, you need to download the source code and run the ```main.py``` file via python.
 This requires the same packages to be installed.
 (See [Required packages](##Required-packages))
+*Note:* SmartGrids is primarily developed for MacOS.
+Therefore not all features might be available on windows at this point.

 ### Compile SmartGrids from source:
 SmartGrids is compiled with the module _pyinstaller_.
 To compile it from source, install the required packages (see [Required packages](##Required-packages)) and pyinstaller with ```$ pip install pyinstaller```.